 The basis for apportionment of the total payment into dutiable and non dutiable elements can sometimes be found in the licence agreement itself, when for example a 7% total royalty may be specified as representing 3% for patent rights, 2% for marketing know-how and 2% for trademark usage.
 More often than not, however, the basis for apportionment cannot be so found.
 The respective values for rights and know-how can at times be established by evaluating the extent to which know-how is transferred or availed of and deducting that sum from the total royalty paid or payable.
 Also at the joint request of the importer and Customs the licensor may be prepared to indicate an appropriate apportionment based on his own calculations.

 Further inspection of correspondence between licensor and licensee, inter office reports of negotiations which preceded the drawing up of the licence agreement or discussion with one of the negotiators of the licence agreement may provide the basis for apportionment when at first sight apportionment may not seem possible.

-A common situation arises whereby the licensor provides the licensee, either directly or indirectly, with drawings, designs or instructions for manufacture of the goods, or computer programs for incorporation outside the EC in memory chips.
+A common situation arises whereby the licensor provides the licensee, either directly or indirectly, with drawings, designs or instructions for manufacture of the goods, or computer programs for incorporation outside the EU in memory chips.
 The drawings etc are passed to the manufacturer so that he can produce the specified items.

-It is considered that the items in question are assists under the terms of Article 32.1(b)(iv) of the Code and their cost or value is to be included in the customs value of the imported goods, unless the work involved was undertaken in the EC.
+It is considered that the items in question are assists under the terms of Article 71.1(b) of the UCC and their cost or value is to be included in the customs value of the imported goods, unless the work involved was undertaken in the EC.
 WCO Case Studies 8.1 and 8.2 provide examples of royalty or licence fees being treated as ‘assists’.
 There is also a legal precedent namely ECJ Case C-116/89 (Baywa AG).

 Note: Further guidance on the subject of royalties and provided in WCO AO’s 4.1 to 4.13.